Sir Robert Palk, 1st Baronet: Promotion

 Early in 1749 the chaplain at Fort St David, Francis Fordyce, publicly insulted Robert Clive, leading to his dismissal, and replacement by Robert Palk.
 This important promotion led to disagreements regarding the seniority of Palk over other chaplains.
 Palk sailed to Bombay in October 1750 with the intention of resigning his post and seeking formal employment with the East India Company.
 However, matters were resolved and he was re-instated and returned to Fort St David in March 1751.
 It was at this time that Palk made the acquaintance of Stringer Lawrence, after which time they remained lifelong friends.

 Robert Clive was an army officer in the East India Company and later became Governor of Bengal.
 He arrived in India almost penniless, and due to his hard work and dedication to the King and the East India Company, he was well rewarded with many opportunities by his mentor, Stringer Lawrence.
 He later became the 1st Baron Clive of Plassey and made a fortune in India greater than Palk or Stringer Lawrence could ever have dreamt of.

 In 1752 Robert Palk was appointed to the lucrative position of "Paymaster and Commissary in the Field" to Lawrence's army.
 In January 1754 Palk and Henry Vansittart were appointed to discuss the terms of a peace settlement with the French who controlled a large part of India.
 A year later a settlement was reached.
-A colleague of Palk's in Madras, Robert Orme, noted at that time that "Palk had long ince given up studies of history and theology and had thrown himself into active engagement with the contemporary affairs of the British at Madras".
+A colleague of Palk's in Madras, Robert Orme, noted at that time that "Palk had long since given up studies of history and theology and had thrown himself into active engagement with the contemporary affairs of the British at Madras".